githubteacher/everyone-october-2016/Wenifred_Ottawa.md

 ### Places to Visit
 - National Arts Centre
-- Parliament buildings
+- Parliament Hill

 ### Fun Facts
-- Its Halloween
+- It's Halloween, go on a haunted walk in the city!